What help can you get if you can’t pay your important bills and debts?

 Rent and Mortgage

-There is some help with mortgage costs through UC but it doesn’t start until you have been on UC for 39 weeks.
 See What help is there when you can’t pay the mortgage? for the support lenders should give you if you are struggling and what you should ask for.
+There is a lot of help available but many lenders don’t list this on their website – you have to phone up and ask what your options are.

 Get help as soon as possible.
 If you are worried about your mortgage or your rent, you have an eviction notice from your landlord or threatening letters from your mortgage lender, talk to your local Citizens Advice.

 Council tax may feel less important than some other priority debts.
 If you have to choose between paying the rent and paying the council tax, the rent comes first!
-As does feeding the children.
+As does feeding the children and heating the house.

 But councils are very fast to take action if you ignore council tax debt.
 They get through the legal processes much faster than other creditors and use bailiffs more often.